Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Experimental procedure

 \section{Experimental procedure}

 The experiments were conducted in a shock tube with dimensions of 3400 mm $\times$ 19.1 mm $\times$ 203.2 mm, as shown in figure\ \ref{shock_tube}.
 The flame was ignited by a 0.15-mm-thick hot tungsten wire mounted at the right end of the shock tube, which consisted of the test mixture of stoichiometric hydrogen-air.
-A reactive driver gas (\ch{C2H4}+3\ch{O2}) generated a shock wave propagating to the right, while the flame that was ignited at the opposite end has propagated a sufficient distance to acquire the desired cellular structure in the test mixture.
-The driver gas was separated from the test gas by a layer of aluminum diaphragm.
+A reactive driver gas (\ch{C2H4}/3\ch{O2}) generated a shock wave propagating to the right, while the flame that was ignited at the opposite end has propagated a sufficient distance to acquire the desired cellular structure in the test mixture.
+The driver gas was separated from the test gas by a layer of aluminum sheet serving as diaphragm, which isolated the gases from each other prior to an experiment and avoided contamination of the gases.
 The shock was initiated by triggering a detonation in the driver gas.
-This detonation passed the aluminum diaphragm and transmitted the shock wave into the test gas, followed by a much weaker flame that did not participate in the experiment.
+This incident detonation broke the aluminum diaphragm and transmitted as a shock wave into the test gas, followed by a much weaker flame that did not participate in the experiment.
 The transmitted shock then traveled toward the test flame and interacted head-on.
 The strength of the incident shock was controlled by varying the initial pressure of the driver gas.